Triangle processes on graphs with given degree sequence: The asymptotic distribution of

-Here we will use much weaker bounds, since our goal is only to show that the tail of the distribution of $t(G)$ has very small probability in the equilibrium distribution, provided $\lambda$ and $d_1$ is small enough.
-Then, in combination with Theorem~\ref{prob:thm10}, we will have shown that $t(G)\distapp\pois{\mu}$, in the notation of section~\ref{sec:asymptotic}.
-In fact, we prove something stronger, that the contribution of the tail to $\Expn[\lambda^{t(G)}]$ is negligible for small enough $\lambda$ and $d_1$.
-We will use this in section~\ref{sec:equilibrium} to show that $t(G)\distapp\pois{\lambda\mu}$ for sufficiently small $\lambda$ and~$d_1$.
-Specifically, when $\lambda > 1$ we will assume that
+Here we will establish much weaker bounds, since our goal is only to show that the tail of the distribution of $t(G)$ has very small probability in the equilibrium distribution, provided $\lambda$ and $d_1$ are small enough.
+Specifically, we prove the following.
+Our argument follows the approach of the general-purpose result of Hasheminezhad and McKay~\cite[Corollary~1]{HashMc}, but to make our proof self-contained we give the details here.